krahman/eiguide/README.md

 # Eiguide

-A guide tour framework for einsights
+A guide tour framework for Einsights

 ## Getting Started
 Download the [production version][min] or the [development version][max].